Thoma5/gnome-shell-extension-bottompanel/README.md

 ## Known issues:
 + Sometimes strange context menu behavior for legacy tray icons when topicon extension is activated (not showing up, Workaround: deactivating/activating the topicon extension or using the GNOME 3.16/3.18 standard for legacy tray icons)
-+ The panel bubble (e.g. Gnome global menu, date etc.) is placed about 10 px too high-- probably not fixable
 + Strange window behaviour if you try to move a snapped window by dragging from the panel --probably not fixable without patches on mutter

 ## Thanks to: